andreasbueckle/photogrammetry-sculpture/docs/index.md

 4. The final model was textured and exported using the official tutorial at [https://www.youtube.com/watch?v=kRD0rgCnOWQ](https://www.youtube.com/watch?v=kRD0rgCnOWQ).
 5. The original model from 326 photos has 212 million polygons and was not exported.
-6. For the LOD 0 export (higher resolution), the export out of Reality Capture was used (10 million polygons).
+6. For the LOD 0 export (highest resolution), the export out of Reality Capture was used (10 million polygons).
 7. For the LOD 1 export (lower resolution), the model was imported into Blender to combine mesh and textures  resized in Photoshop.
-8. For the LOD 2 export (lowest resolution, see **Figure 1**), Blender was also used.
+8. For the LOD 2 export (lowest resolution, see **Figure 1**), the model was again imported into Blender to combine mesh and textures  resized in Photoshop.

 ## Software
 - [Reality Capture](https://www.capturingreality.com/)